David-McKenna/ILTDada/Readme.md

 Known Issues
 ------------
- - PSRDADA end-of-data marker does not appear to be propogated to readers, requires timeout code in UPM to workaround
+ - PSRDADA end-of-data marker does not appear to be propagated to readers, requires timeout code in UPM to workaround

 Usage
 -----
-- Import USAGE.md
+See **[README_CLI.md](docs/README_CLI.md)** for usage documentation.

 Funding
 -------